edinel/recipes/_recipes/Kali_Dal.md

 ---

-"I made dal!
+I made dal!
 Without cream!
-It turned out well, so I'm writing down what I did. and didn't do. aa
+It turned out well, so I'm writing down what I did. and didn't do.

+Best served over rice, with a piece of naan to go with.